louis-frayser/linux-hacks/README.md

 	These are currently optimizedf for Gentoo, though they've run on all sorts of systems in the past.

-### dfmax -- Liste filesystems by free space.
+### dfmax -- List filesystems by free space.
-	Displays this disks and their device names and sizes.
+	Displays filesystems and sizes sorted by free space.

 ### disk --Identifies whole disks.
-	Displays this disks and their device names and sizes.
+	Displays disks and their device names and sizes.

 ### dum -- Disk Usage in Megabytes
 A script to run du(1) recursively, sort and format the output by usage.
 It also saves the result to the local specified directory.